 If you have a few problem stains you’d like to remove before sealing, start by identifying the source of the stain.
 This will help you to treat it properly.
 The Natural Stone Institute provides a detailed list of stains on natural stone, and how to remove them.

 After cleaning, dry the counter thoroughly.
 If there is any doubt whether the stone is completely dry, error on the side of caution.
 Sealers require very dry stone to perform at their highest.

 Application of any sealer should be in accordance with the manufacturer’s instructions.
-Some manufacturers provide specific techniques and sealer amounts required for various stone types and their finish ie polished, honed, flamed.
+Some manufacturers provide specific techniques and sealer amounts required for various stone types and their finish, for example, polished, honed, or flamed.
 Read the directions and inquire with a representative for further clarity.

-Some companies will recommend 1 coat and others may recommend 2 or more.
+Some companies will recommend one coat and others may recommend two or more.
 An optimal result with any manufacturer’s sealer is typically associated with the following: